 Whereas I believe that sound fx and foley can be used to add both realism AND emotion to a scene, I think that most of you will agree that even though in certain cases music can add realism to some scenes, generally speaking music is added to the sound design primarily to cue the viewer on how you would like them to feel.
 Music generally conveys emotion.

-My name is Christopher E. Scott and I am a film editor with over 20 years of experience in the film and television industry.
+Christopher Scott is a video professional with over 20 years of experience in the film and television industry.

-I have experience editing feature films, music videos, and documentaries that have appeared in theatres, on television, and at film festivals internationally.
-In addition, I have done compositing, VFX, and animation for augmented reality installations that have appeared in numerous art galleries and museums in such cities as New York and Istanbul.
+He has experience editing feature-length films, music videos, and documentaries that have appeared in theaters, on television, and at film festivals internationally.
+In addition, he has done compositing, VFX, and animation for augmented reality installations that have appeared in numerous art galleries and museums in such cities as New York and Istanbul.

-I am also the manager of the "Final Cut Pro Editors" group on LinkedIn with over 21,000 members.
+He is also the manager of the "Professional Video Editors" group on LinkedIn with over 22,000 members.

-What I can bring to Udemy is the fact that I am a real editor who edits 8 hours a day, 5 days a week for a living.
-Plus, I have experience in other aspects of cinema, such as cinematography, screenwriting, directing, as well as acting.
+What makes Christopher unique is that he is a real editor who edits 8 hours a day, 5 days a week for a living.
+Plus,he has experience in other aspects of cinema, such as cinematography, screenwriting, directing, as well as acting.
 These diverse experiences will make this Udemy course tremendously well-rounded and informative.